evmcnb/quartz/content/Full/Appendicitis.md

 ## Signs

 - Tachycardia, fever - mild.
-Higher temperatures are more typical of [[Mesenteric adenitis]]
+Higher temperatures are more typical of [[Pearls/Mesenteric adenitis]]
 - Mcburney's point - between umbilicus and right iliac fossa
 - Rovsing's sign - push on left iliac fossa and pain exhibits itself on right